Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Model evaluation

 \section{Model evaluation}

-To evaluate the performance of our DAE, we conducted several numerical experiments using test spectra different from those used in the validation process (see \autoref{subsec:gdae_validation}).
-We called this new set of spectra, ``evaluation set''.
+To evaluate the performance of our DAE, we conducted several numerical experiments using spectra different from those used in the validation process (see \autoref{subsec:gdae_training}).
+We call this new set of spectra the \emph{evaluation set}.